amitxv/PC-Tuning/docs/post-install.md

 If you usually use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) to configure the clock speed, fan speed & other settings, download & install it

-- Disable update checks & the low-level IO driver in settings
+- Disable update checks & the low-level IO driver in Settings

 - I would recommend configuring a static fan speed as using the fan curve feature requires the program to run continually